-- ----- - (1) All compensation reflected in the Summary Compensation Table is reported on an earned basis for each fiscal year. - (2) For 1991 and 1992, the Company had no restricted stock, stock options or other long-term incentive programs. - (3) In 1993 the Company introduced a revised Management Incentive Plan which includes the issuance of restricted Common Stock.
+- (1) All compensation reflected in the Summary Compensation Table is reported on an earned basis for each fiscal year. - (2) For 1991 and 1992, the Company had no restricted stock, stock options or other long-term incentive programs. - (3) In 1993 the Company introduced a revised Management Incentive Plan which includes the issuance of restricted Common Stock.
 The Common Stock component of the plan is subject to shareholder approval at this year's Annual Meeting, and is described in this Proxy Statement under the heading "APPROVAL OF THE COMPANY'S MANAGEMENT INCENTIVE PLAN." - (4) Mr. Guinn retired as the Company's Chairman and Chief Executive Officer in May 1993 and as a full-time employee in August 1993.
 Mr. Guinn was provided a severance arrangement on his retirement which consisted of two additional years of service with the Company for the purpose of computing retirement benefits.
 The two additional years of service eliminated a ten percent reduction in Mr. Guinn's retirement benefits. - (5) Mr. Cheever was appointed President and Chief Executive Officer of the Company's financial subsidiary, PriMerit Bank, in 1992.
 Prior to that time, Mr. Cheever was not considered an executive officer of the Company. - (6) For Messrs.
-Guinn, Mayo and Shaw, the incentive awards they received under the Company's Management Incentive Plan were pro-rated for the length of time they were full-time employees during 1993, and their awards were paid in cash, rather than being evenly distributed cash and the issuance of performance shares under the long-term component of the plan. - (7) Compensation reported in this column consists of above-market interest earned on deferred compensation paid or payable to Messrs.
-Guinn, Mayo and Shaw after their retirement in 1993.
+Guinn, Mayo and Shaw, the incentive awards they received under the Company's Management Incentive Plan were pro-rated for the length of time they were full-time employees during 1993, and their awards were paid in cash, rather than being evenly distributed cash and the issuance of performance shares under the long-term component of the plan. - (7) Compensation reported in this column consists of above-market interest earned on deferred compensation paid or payable during the year.
 Under the Company's executive deferral plan, payment of deferred compensation can only commence upon the retirement of a plan participant or at some other employment terminating event. - (8) Dividends equal to the dividends paid on the Company's Common Stock will be paid on the performance shares awarded under the long-term component of the Management Incentive Plan, while such shares are restricted. - (9) For Messrs.
 Maffie, Trimble, Biehl, Mayo, Shaw and Stewart, the amounts shown in this column for each year consist of above-market interest on deferred compensation and matching contributions under the Company's executive deferral plan.
-The amounts shown for Messrs.
-Mayo and Shaw for 1993 include above-market interest and contributions through the date of their retirement.
-Under the plan, the executive officers may defer up to 50% of their annual compensation for payment at retirement or at some other employment-terminating event.
+Under the plan, the executive officers may defer up to 50% of their annual compensation for payment at retirement or at some other employment terminating event.
 As part of the plan, the Company provides matching contributions that parallel the contributions made under the Company's 401(k) plan, which is available to all Company employees, equal to one-half of the deferred amount, up to 6% of their annual salary. - (10) For Mr. Guinn, the amounts shown in this column for 1991 and 1992 consist of above-market interest and matching contributions under the Company's executive deferral plan.
-For 1993, the amount includes above-market interest and matching contributions under the Company's executive deferral plan earned through the date of Mr. Guinn's retirement, director's retainer and fees paid after his retirement from the Company and an increase in retirement benefits received in 1993 under the severance arrangement provided to Mr. Guinn upon his retirement. - (11) For Mr. Cheever, the amounts shown in this column for each year consist of matching contributions under PriMerit Bank's 401(k) plan. - (12) The breakdown of All Other Compensation for 1993 is as follows:
+For 1993, the amount includes above-market interest, matching contributions under the Company's executive deferral plan, director's retainer and fees paid to Mr. Guinn after his retirement as a full-time employee of the Company and an increase in retirement benefits received in 1993 under the severance arrangement provided to Mr. Guinn upon his retirement.

+- (11) For Mr. Cheever, the amounts shown in this column for each year consist of matching contributions under PriMerit Bank's 401(k) plan. - (12) The breakdown of All Other Compensation for 1993 is as follows: